TristanEis007/machine-learning/README.md

 # machine-learning

-In this repo, I will display machine learning projects.
+This repo contains implementations of Machine Learning papers or projects.
+It also contains the materials I prepared for a Neural Network seminar I gave at Columbia University in 2017.
 Feel free to contact me with any questions at te2252@columbia.edu